Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 above the language level.
 This makes it possible to easily navigate medium sized codebases
 in the 10s of KLOCs for code.
+The apps I write are all included in a single .cpp file.
+It does not use header files except for wxWidgtes library headers.
+The entire screen is used to display code in a 3 column format.
+With a wider primary cetner column that is used to edit code
+and narrower right and left columns
+to see the preceding and following code section.
+The code editor is not syntax highlighting.
+MyDE does connect to a command line compiler and debugger
+to provide visual build error correction and debugging.

+I have made this open source so developers can use it to build thier own DEs.
+MyDE has about 10KLOC so it's not to big to modify.
+It is fairly well documented based on its documentation system.

 ## History
 After several years of using PCs,